 #1 Simple and easy-to-use

-What’s the use of a tool if it’s too complicated to use, right?
+What’s the use of a to-do list folder or collaboration tool if it’s too complicated to use, right?

 And it becomes more evident when you’re building a tool for writers.
-Because most of the writers are not techno-geeks, so the product better be in its simplest form.
+Most writers are not techno-geeks, so the product better be in its simplest form.
 And I think Dropbox took this thing by heart.

-Using Paper is as simple as taking out a notebook and start writing.
+Using Paper is as simple as taking out a notebook and start writing, or logging into your favorite word processor.
 When you log into the tool, this what you come across:

 #2 Collaborate with team members

 This is the USP of Paper.
-In its website, Dropbox explicitly says, Paper is more than a doc – It’s the workspace for teams to bring creation and collaboration together.
+In its website, Dropbox for business explicitly says, Paper is more than a doc – It’s the workspace for teams to bring creation and collaboration together.

-You can invite an individual or your whole team to work on a project together or get their feedback.
+You can invite an individual or your whole team to create a project together in the desktop app, assign tasks, or get their feedback in real-time.
 And all this, just a few clicks away.

-Just click on “Invite” at the top-right corner and enter the email address (s) of whoever you want to share your doc with.
-And finally, click “Invite” again.
+Just click on “Invite” at the top-right corner and enter the email address (s) of whoever you want to share your doc and storage service with.
+And finally, click “Invite” again to start collecting ideas.

 You can also leave or reply comments as if you’re chatting with someone on an instant messaging app.